fabienbk/djinn/README.md

 Quick start
 -----------

+If you don't want to be bothered with building the project:

+Here is the latest [runnable jar](http://fabienbk.github.io/djinn/release/djinn-gui.jar).

-[Click here](http://fabienbk.github.io/djinn/jnlp/djinn.jnlp) to quickly run djinn through java webstart (you may not have all the latest features, though).
+Alternatively, your can [click here](http://fabienbk.github.io/djinn/jnlp/djinn.jnlp) to run djinn through java webstart.

 Building and running
 --------------------